Fantantonio/Fantantonio/README.md

 ### I'm a Developer, figure skating Coach and Athlete

-* 💻 I’m currently working on a big Node.js + NW.js project
+* 💻 I’m currently working on a big Node.js + NW.js + NeDB project
 * 🎓 I’m currently completing my bachelor degree at Ca' Foscari University of Venice
 * 🤝 I’m looking to collaborate with other developers
 * 📆 2021 Goals: Get the degree and make working experiences